High School Health for the Whole Person

 Part 1 teaches about body systems as the foundation for understanding proper functioning as well as disorders.
 For example, the first chapter teaches about the five senses, then the second chapter discusses disorders of the senses such as cataracts, ear infections, deafness, allergies, and other such issues.
 Continuing in this two-chapter-per-topic fashion, the first part covers the skin, the musculoskeletal system, the cardiovascular and respiratory systems, the nervous system, the digestive and urinary systems, nutrition, the lymphatic and immune systems, the reproductive system, and fetal development and childbirth.
 Each of these chapters is followed by a chapter on disorders.
 The first part of the textbook concludes with a chapter on the “Health Benefits of Exercise.”
 Note that the chapter on reproduction presents a limited description of the sex act and states that it should be “reserved for marriage.”

 The second part of the textbook begins with a chapter on the brain, followed by one on disorders of brain functions.
 The third chapter on emotional wellness is followed by three related chapters on emotional and mental health problems, help and treatment for such problems, and self-care.
-The seventh chapter, titled “Self & Social Awareness for Health & Safety,” is followed by a chapter on healthy relationships that includes discussion of healthy interactions with friends, organizations, and in the workplace.
+The seventh chapter, titled “Self & Social Awareness for Health & Safety,” is followed by a chapter on healthy relationships that includes a discussion of healthy interactions with friends, organizations, and in the workplace.
 The final chapter discusses caffeine, tobacco, alcohol, drugs, and pornography.

 Every chapter concludes with optional Enrichment activities, Teacher Resources, and questions.
 Enrichment activities include researching and writing a paper, creating a model (from clay or other resources), demonstrating or performing healthy activities, drawing a model, writing in a gratitude journal, playing with interactive brains (online), and writing a narrative about a positive interaction.
 Teacher Resources are hyperlinked lists of YouTube® videos that support the chapter material.
 While watching all the videos is not required, they make the course more interesting.
-Most of the questions are comprehension questions, but a few, especially in the second part, require more personal answers.
+Most of the questions check for comprehension, but a few, especially in the second part, require more personal answers.
 For instance, the twelfth question for Part 2: Chapter 1 says, “Give an example from the text or your own life experiences of the body affecting the mind/brain,” and the seventh question for Section 2: Chapter 3 asks, “What are the ways you most prefer to connect with God?”

 While this is not a comprehensive human anatomy course, it does introduce students to some anatomy and its accompanying vocabulary.
 Students are asked questions such as “What are the three main parts of the ear and what is the function of each?”
 (Part 1, p.
 13) and “Name six neurotransmitters and explain what they do.”
 (Part 2, p.
 10).

 All but two of the tests cover two chapters each, with exceptions for single-chapter tests for the last chapter of each part of the textbook.
-The tests present various types of questions: matching, fill-in-the-blanks, multiple-choice, and sentence or paragraph responses.
+The tests present various types of questions: matching, fill-in-the-blank, multiple-choice, and sentence or paragraph responses.
 One question asks students to show blood flow on a heart diagram.

-The Answer Key has answers for all textbook and test questions, except the rare personal questions for which students’ answers will vary.
+The answer key has answers for all textbook and test questions, except the rare personal questions for which students’ answers will vary.

 The course should work well for independent study, but there are suggestions on the publisher’s website for those who want to use it with a group class.